ddc-java/ddc-day-book/content/sections.md

 #### Overview

-The key differences between this section and [Introduction](#introduction) is that the content in **Overview** should be re-presented (in more detail) later in the module, and an **Overview** section may appear on multiple pages (though no more than once per page) in a module, always at or near the top.
+The key differences between this section and [Introduction](#introduction) are that the content in **Overview** should be re-presented (in more detail) later in the module, and an **Overview** section may appear on multiple pages (though no more than once per page) in a module, always at or near the top.
 Its purpose is to provide a high-level introduction to the content that will be covered by the rest of the page.

 If a module needs **Introduction** and **Overview** sections, they should not appear on the same page.
 In that case, it is sometimes best to make the site default page (`index.md` or `README.md`) an introduction page; if such a page contains only an introduction section, then leave the section heading out.